davemacdo/vuepress-curriculum/docs/comp-1/unit-2/motive-practice-2.md

 ## Thinking ahead

 Consider how these motive transformations could be used in combinations with one another to create phrases and phrase groups.
 Think about the ways in which they are similar and the ways in which they are different.
 How could you use their differences to organize a piece of music into sections using only transformations of this single motive?

+## Rubric

+- 5: The work includes a single motive that meets the minimum requirements presented in the assignment.
+Twenty or more distinct transformations are written and clearly labeled.
+- 4: The work includes a single motive that meets the minimum requirements.
+Twenty transformations are written, but some of them may be redundant.
+- 2: The original motive was presented.
+Fewer than twenty transformations may have been presented, or many of the transformations were either redundant or relied strongly on triads or diatonic scales.
+The submission was unclear or difficult to understand.
+- 0: No initial motive was presented that met the assignment guidelines.
+The submitted document was difficult to understand.